 After exposure to 100 mg/L methimazole, 95% of the zebrafish larvae failed to inflate their anterior chamber at 32 dpf and swimming distance was reduced (Stinckens et al., 2020).
 On the other hand, there was no effect of impaired anterior chamber inflation on swimming distance in the methimazole exposure of 50 mg/L. Also, inflated but smaller anterior chambers did not result in a decreased swimming performance in this study.
 A similar result, where non-inflated anterior chambers did not consistently lead to reduced swimming performance, was previously found after exposure to 2-mercaptopbenzothiazole (Stinckens et al., 2016).
 In summary, the precise relationship between these two KEs is not easy to determine and may be different for different chemicals.
-Swimming capacity can be affected via other processes which may or may not depend on the HPT axis, such as decreased cardiorespiratory function, energy metabolism and growth.
+This is in part due to the complexity of the swim bladder system and the difficulty of distinguishing effects resulting from altered anterior chamber inflation from those resulting from altered posterior chamber inflation.
+Additionally, swimming capacity can be affected via other processes which may or may not depend on the HPT axis, such as general malformations, decreased cardiorespiratory function, energy metabolism and growth.